Renovamen/vuepress-theme-gungnir/docs/docs/basic/content.md

 :::warning
 When using this permalink pattern, you must **specify the date** in front matter or filename/dirname.
 See [here](https://v2.vuepress.vuejs.org/reference/frontmatter.html#permalinkpattern) for more details.
 :::

+### Excerpt

+In a blog markdown file, any content above the `<!-- more -->` comment will be extracted, rendered as excerpt and displayed on the home page.

 ## Documentation